sudarshanbhikane/Extract-data-from-PDFs/README.md

+---

 # UiPath Project - Extract Data from Multiple PDFs

 ## Overview

-This UiPath project is designed to  extraction of data from multiple PDF files.
-In this lesson, you will  utilize the Modern Get Text activity to extract specific information, including Invoice Number, Invoice Date, and Invoice Total, from native PDF files.
-The extracted data will then be organized and written into an Excel file.
+This UiPath project automates the extraction of data from multiple PDF files.
+Using the Modern Get Text activity, the workflow extracts specific information, including Invoice Number, Invoice Date, and Invoice Total, from native PDF files.
+The extracted data is then organized and written into an Excel file.

+## Project Dependencies

+Ensure the following dependencies are installed:

+- UiPath.Excel.Activities
+- UiPath.System.Activities
+- UiPath.UiAutomation.Activities

 ## Project Files

 ### Exercise Resources

 - [PDF Exercise Resource.zip](PDF%20Exercise%20Resource.zip) (103.8 KB)

 ## Solution Steps